Do you accept my dental insurance plan?

 We do not participate in "DMO", Dental Maintenance Organizations, or Medi-Cal dental plans.
 You can contact your insurance directly for assistance locating a provider for these plans.

 At what age should I bring my baby, or my child, to see the dentist?
+The answer may surprise you!

 This is our most common question.
 The American Dental Association and the American Academy of Pediatric Dentistry recommends the first dental visit to be when a child has their first tooth or by one year old, whichever comes first.
 Early dental appointments are very important to provide education on early dental development and hygiene as well as to help young children become familiar with the doctor and dental office.
 With regular visits starting at this age, children have a better foundation of trust with positive experiences and much better future dental visits.
 Our patient's comfort is our priority along with providing education to help avoid preventable dental problems.